Jseebidi/Jseebidi/README.md

-# 💫 About Me:
+# 💫 About Me: Sup Chat 10subs aayusin na to
-Sup chat

 ## 🌐 Socials: